nilor-corp/zenerator/README.md

     ```

 ### Test your Installation
-* Following the [Usage](#usage) instructions below, with both ComfyUI and Zenerator initialized please run the "Default" workflow tab to ensure that your installation is functioning properly.
+* Following the [Usage](#usage) instructions below, with both ComfyUI and Zenerator initialized please run the "Test" workflow tab to ensure that your installation is functioning properly.

 ## Usage